As wildfires rage in Greece, tourists flee and locals shelter

 Greece is often hit by wildfires during the summer months but climate change has led to more extreme heatwaves across southern Europe, raising concerns that tourists will stay away.

-Tourism accounts for 18per cent of Greece's GDP and one in five jobs.
+Tourism accounts for 18 per cent of Greece's Gross Domestic Product (GDP) and one in five jobs.
 On Rhodes and many other Greek islands, reliance on tourism is even greater.

 Read more of the latest in